NRWLDev/starlette-problem/docs/usage.md

 ## Sentry

-`fastapi_problem` is designed to play nicely with [Sentry](https://sentry.io), there is no need to do anything special to integrate with sentry other than initializing the sdk.
-The Starlette and Fastapi integrations paired with the Logging integration will take care of everything.
+`starlette_problem` is designed to play nicely with [Sentry](https://sentry.io), there is no need to do anything special to integrate with sentry other than initializing the sdk.
+The Starlette integration paired with the Logging integration will take care of everything.

 To prevent duplicated entries, ignoing the `uvicorn.error` logger in sentry can